d0n/pwclip/docs/description.rst

 (converted to GPGSM) keys for cryptographic operations.
 It also works with yubikey's challenge-response to generate uniq HMAC-SHA1 hashes as well.
-Windows support is volatile while i myself don't need it - bugreports or merge requests for features are very welcome.
-See https://github.com/d0n/pwclip
+Windows support is volatile while i myself don't need it - bugreports or merge requests for features are very welcome: https://github.com/d0n/pwclip

 The main feature is the pwcli/pwclip mode which provides easy access to the ~/.passcrypt file.
 That file is used by default as password storage.
 The